risawitama/verbose-potato/README.md

-## Every morning when I go out, I get hit by bicycle.
-Every morning!
-It's a vicious cycle.
+## Whoever invented the knock-knock joke should get a no bell prize.